-Rob & Chyna’s War Rages On: She Reportedly Wants 7 Figures To Settle Revenge Porn Case
+Rob & Blac Chyna’s War Rages On: She Reportedly Wants 7 Figures To Settle Revenge Porn Case

 Blac Chyna may be about to rob the Kardashians!
-The ex fiancee and mother of Rob Kardashian’s only child, Dream, is asking for at least $1 million in compensation for the revenge porn her ex posted to Instagram that totally humiliated her!
+The ex fiancee and mother of Rob Kardashian’s only child, Dream, is asking for serious compensation for the revenge porn he posted to Instagram!

 Blac Chyna, 29, wants to end the revenge porn drama she’s been dealing with since her ex fiance posted nude pics of her on Instagram back in July.
 Of course she wants a cool 7 figure check before all is said and done too.
 The mother of Rob Kardashian‘s first born child, infant daughter Dream Kardashian, wants her ex to fork over at least $1 million in compensation for the pain and suffering the pics caused her, a source close to the former stripper told TMZ .
 According to the source, Chyna lost a couple of weight-loss endorsement deals due to the fiasco.
 Apparently the pics made it clear she’d had work done after giving birth and those companies wanted promote natural weight loss.
 Click here to see pics of Rob’s Instagram feud with Chyna.